- eSignature Admission Instructions

 RANK II HOLD: applied to students in a Rank II program that have not filed a Form B/C for that program; these students will need to complete a Form B/C, and it will need to be submitted to Teacher Certification.

-TEACHING CERTIFICATE: applied to students who supplied an outdated teaching certificate; the student should submit a current teaching certificate to Graduate Studies
+TEACHING CERTIFICATE: applied to students who supplied an outdated teaching certificate; the student should submit a current teaching certificate to the Graduate School.

 COMPL CERTIFICATE/RANK PGM: applied to students who successfully complete a certification or Rank program and are not admitted to any other program; to register for coursework, the student should reapply by filling out an online application